victorjwu/new-portfolio/README.md

 ### TODO

-- Redesign the Software Engineer page to be more in theme
 - Design the Art + Creative Page

 - Design Logo

+- Extend video to make it loop cleaner

 #### Known Bugs
 - Zooming in causes an issue with the cursor